wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.9.4 =
 * Added /util/external_use.php for an example of how to use Crayon in other PHP environments.
+* Fixed issues with the excerpt, added option for Crayons appear in it and not be stripped.

 = 1.9.3 =
 * Added Perl